 The buffer speed limit cost is based on two additional terminal signs and two posts with 2 pairs of repeater signs, installed under two-way lights.
 There is no provision for lighting the signs.

-The speed limit cost is based on changes within a small village with no street lighting over a 1km stretch of road including repeater posts and roundels, installed under two-way lights.
+The speed limit cost is based on changes within a small parish with no street lighting and includes repeater posts and roundels, installed under two-way lights.
 There is no provision for lighting the signs.

 Gateways (Non-complex)